ecoAPM/LoadTestToolbox/README.md

 As with everything, these tools should be used only for good!

-Intended to be run on a different machine (ideally on the same LAN as) than the one being tested, these focus on server reponse time as the primary metric of performance.
+Intended to be run on a different machine than the one being tested (but ideally on the same LAN), these focus on server reponse time as the primary metric of performance.

 ## Setup